What makes a Sex toy body-safe ?

 How will your body accept it or react to the material, and is this good for you or bad?
 Manufacturer’s should be making sure that the material of the toys inserted into the vagina or anus do not cause any sensitive reactions when they come in contact with the body’s mucosa.

 Think about materials used in the medical industry – medical grade silicone for implants and titanium for hips.
 This gives us a good idea of which materials are the best to use in sex toys too!
 Did you know that titanium is considered to be the most biocompatible metal, due to its great strength, low density and its resistance to body fluid effects!

 Words to look out for – PHLATHLATE free

-The main one is phthalate which came to light in children´s toys and pacifiers decades ago and they´ve been banned from there.
+The main one ( but not the only one) is phthalate which came to light in children´s toys and pacifiers decades ago and they´ve been banned from there.
 So we know we shouldn´t have this particular plastic softening chemical in our adult toys too.
 DEHP seems to be the worst kind of phthalate, so this is the one to look out for.

 ¨DEHP is present in plastic products such as wall coverings, tablecloths, floor tiles, furniture upholstery, shower curtains, garden hoses, swimming pool liners, rainwear, baby pants, dolls, some toys, shoes, automobile upholstery and tops, packaging film and sheets, sheathing for wire and cable, medical tubing, and …¨